John Wells (sportscaster)

 John Wells (born February 11, 1946) is a Canadian sportscaster.
 His most recent show, which ended in April 2008, was Wells And Company on CJOB radio in Winnipeg, Manitoba, Canada.
-He broadcast Canadian Football League games for over 30 years.
+He broadcast Canadian Football League (CFL) games for over 30 years.
 He is the son of "Cactus" Jack Wells.
 He was inducted into the Canadian Football Hall of Fame in 1995.

 Biography

 Early life and career

 Wells broadcasting career began in 1965 at Winnipeg's CKY-FM.
 He moved to television in 1969 as sports director for CKCK-TV in Regina.
 Wells spent six years as a play-by-play announcer for CFL on CTV.
 He also spent nine years with CBXT in Edmonton.

 CBC Sports

 In 1971, Wells began working for CBC Sports.
 At CBC, he worked at two Canada Games (1971 & 1979) and hosted the 1978 Commonwealth Games, the 1983 World University Games, and the 1984 Summer and Winter Olympics.
 He also worked on Hockey Night in Canada from 1979 to 1984 as a rinkside reporter and host for telecasts from Edmonton and as a studio host and play-by-play announcer on the CFL on CBC from 1973 to 1983.